 To perform kirtan one can do it as simply or as grand as one likes.
 Just two or three people can be enough.
 In most sessions there is an instrument to play the melody such as a harmonium or keyboard.
 There is some form of percussion such as a mrdanga and there are bells which keep the rhythm.
 Often there are whole kirtan festivals and concerts, where electric guitars, violins and saxophones are also played (link to Just Love festival).

-In the BMUK kirtan is sung in a variety of ways.
-Often the mantras are centred on the names Radha and Krishna as well as Narayana.
+Bhakti Marga UK sing Kirtans in a variety of ways.
+Often the mantras are centred on the names of Radha, Krishna as well as Narayana.
 The chants start slow and build up often to a very fast energetic pace, where everyone is clapping and joining in.
-The music is spontaneous often breaking out into different mantras and melodies in the middle of the kirtan.
+The music is spontaneous and often breaking out into different mantras and melodies in the middle of the kirtan.